Alzheimer's Disease

 Alzheimer’s disease requires early detection

-Alzheimer’s Disease (AD) is, among all the ailments that afflict humanity, perhaps the most terrifying: a disease that robs a person of their identity and disintegrates their relationships; for which there is no proven treatment or cure; and that can last for years, requiring enormous sums of money to ensure that many patients have specialized or round-the-clock care.
+AD is, among all the ailments that afflict humanity, perhaps the most terrifying: a disease that robs a person of their identity and disintegrates their relationships; for which there is no proven treatment or cure; and that can last for years, requiring enormous sums of money to ensure that many patients have specialized or round-the-clock care.

 AD is the most common form of dementia that attacks neurons in the brain, resulting in memory loss, cognitive impairment, and behavioral changes.
 The disease disrupts the brain’s communication network, eventually destroying neuronal synapses and killing neurons.